 A nice chat (and drive) in a car:

 Instead, Carlos’ son (a third-year student at the University of Coimbra) took me to Rabacal in his car.
 We had a nice chat on the way – he told me how he likes to come back to Rabacal for weekends and holidays to help his father at the albergue.
 He was looking forward to getting his degree, but said he would like to work in a small town.
 I was happy to hear this because we have heard many times in Portugal that the younger generation is leaving their small hometowns to live and work in the bigger cities.

 The same thing happens in South Africa also where children leave their towns/villages leading to ghost towns.
 Carlos’ son and I have one thing in common: Neither of us like big cities!

 Accommodation – Rabacal:

 Hostel O Bonito – Rua da Igreja, Rabacal

 I arrived in Rabacal at around 10:00.
-It was still way too early to book into the hostel (Hostel O Bonito) and therefore walked into the adjacent café to enjoy a hot coffee.
+It was still far too early to book into the hostel (Hostel O Bonito), so I walked into the adjacent café to enjoy a hot coffee.

 Hostel O Bonito, our accommodation for the night

 The swimming pool at Hostel O Bonito.
 I think during the summer this will be a good place to be, but today only the rain filled the pool!